kwaldenphd/football-structured-data/README.md

 - This tutorial is written on a Windows computer.
 Mac users will see slightly different menu options in Excel.
 - Images and screenshots included in this tutorial are from a sample dataset and do not reflect what you will see working with different data.
 - If you do not have Microsoft Excel, some of the tasks we're exploring in Excel (arithmetic operations on a field, generating visualizations, etc) can be accomplished via Google Sheets.
-  * However the Pivot Table and Pivot Chart functionality is not available within Google Sheets.
+  * However the Pivot Chart, Power Pivot, and Power Query functionality is not available within Google Sheets.

 ### Getting Data Into Microsoft Excel